 Respond to emergencies and disasters where public health is at risk.

-Inspect houses and public buildings to ensure they comply with health, safety, and environmental standards.
+Inspect houses and public buildings to comply with health, safety, and environmental standards.

 Examine license premises such as tattoo parlours, acupuncturists, beauty salons, etc., which may pose risks related to the transmission of infectious diseases to the community.

 Implement prevention strategies and programs for diseases, wastewater treatment and disposal systems, food safety, contaminated or hazardous substances, and domestic water quality.

 Promotes ergonomic principles in the workplace to suit the employees' needs.

 Trains employees to use personal protective equipment and apply safe working procedures.